AGRILINK TURNS 26!

 AGRILINK: THE YEAR THAT WAS

-A total of 376 companies exhibited occupying 639 indoor, retail and outdoor booths or an indoor exhibit area of 8,300 square meters for the main exhibition, 3,000 square meters for the retail area and 4,000 square meters for the outdoor exhibit.
-While most exhibitors were comprised of local companies, there were also 30 companies occupying 37 booths or 414 sqm of foreign companies coming from Korea, China, Thailand, Taiwan, Denmark, Japan, Malaysia, Germany, United Kingdom and Turkey, South Africa, Italy and Malaysia
+A total of 480 companies exhibited occupying 655 indoor, retail and outdoor booths or an indoor exhibit area of 8,300 square meters for the Main Exhibition, 3,000 square meters for the Retail Area and 4,000 sqms in the outdoor exhibit.
+While most were local companies, there were also 63 companies occupying 54 booths or 435 sqm for foreign companies from 13 countries led by Korea, China, Thailand, Taiwan, Denmark, Japan, Malaysia, Germany, United Kingdom and Turkey, South Africa, Italy and Malaysia

-Total number of registered visitors was 25,065 over a three-day period.
-An estimated 5% of first-day visitors came back on the second and third days.
+Total number of registered visitors was 25,048 over a three-day period, with an estimated 5% of first-day visitors who came back on the second and third days.